moerv9/sentiment/docs/7_Visualisation.md

 The wordcloud on the left visualises the usage and frequency of words in all the tweets from the last time period.

 In the middle, the usage of words which signal a buy- or sell-signal is shown.
-It stems from the following Subdivision of Words:
+It stems from the following subdivision of words:

 | BUY-Signal       | SELL-Signal          |
 |------------------|----------------------|